 Unless you are new to LCHF you’ve probably been hiding in a cave if you haven’t heard of intermittent fasting (IF).
-IF is a term used for a set period of time during which you do not eat, which is a bit different to conventional fasting where you can go for days without eating usually for a spiritual reason.
-With IF you will typically choose a ‘window’ of time each day or once a week – where for from 8-16 hours you won’t eat any food.
-There are also dozens of versions of IF just to complicate things which vary from around 6-72 hours.
-You’ll need to choose how long you personally wish to go without food, remembering that the object here is to cut down on the amount of food you are eating and still carry on living normally without affecting your metabolic rate.
+IF is a term used for a set period of time during which you do not eat.
+It is a bit different to conventional fasting where you can go for days without eating usually for a spiritual reason.
+With IF you will typically choose a ‘window’ of time each day or once a week where for from 8-16 hours you won’t eat any food.
+There are also dozens of versions of IF just to complicate things.
+These vary from around 6-72 hours.
+You’ll need to choose how long you personally wish to go without food.
+Remembering that the object here is to cut down on the amount of food you are eating and still carry on living normally without affecting your metabolic rate.

 Let’s just get one thing straight at the outset – IF works well for men, and 99% of the time it works really well for them.
 When it comes to women the results vary significantly.
 Men and women respond very differently to lifestyle modification and diet, and because life’s not fair, men seem to do far better on all these lifestyle modifications than women, so it makes sense to concentrate mainly on women in this article having just stated that IF seems to work well for men.
 Most people regard IF as missing lunch or lunch and dinner for a day, while others miss lunch every day.
 There is no hard and fast rule as to how long you will go without food or how many meals you will miss.